rjlee/huawei_lte_exporter/README.md

 # huawei_lte_exporter

-A promethus exporter for the Huawei series of 4G LTE routers, exporting various LTE signal strength measures e.g. rssi, snr etc ...
+A promethus exporter for the Huawei series of 4G LTE routers, exporting various LTE signal strength measures e.g. rssi, sinr etc ...
 It should be compatible with a range of Huawei routers including B310, B315, B525 and B535.
 A full range is listed at [huawei-lte-api](https://pypi.org/project/huawei-lte-api/).

 ## Example